PHIL BARDEN - PI

 Roma Patel – Undergraduate Researcher

-Roma is a pre-med second-year undergraduate student majoring in Biology with a concentration in Neurobiology and a minor in Psychology and Chemistry.
+Roma is a pre-med third-year undergraduate student majoring in Biology with a concentration in Neurobiology and a minor in Psychology and Chemistry.
 She started her academic career at NJIT in the Albert Dorman Honors College.
 She joined the lab in the summer of 2023 and assisted in the 3D reconstruction of ants in amber through micro-CT scans.
 She is interested in the connection between neurobiology, behavior, and different animals and hopes to explore that through her lab work.
 Outside of school and the lab, she has been dancing for over a decade, specifically classical Bharatnatyam.
 Additionally, she advocates for minorities in healthcare pertaining to healthcare through social media.
 She does this through the organization “Colors for Coats” and her role as a co-director of communication.
-She also works as a medical scribe at an ambulatory surgery center to gain exposure to different fields in healthcare such as pain management, neurology, and orthopedics.
 She can be reached at rap26 [at] njit.edu .

 Saskia Trommelen – Undergraduate Researcher